neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab_5_GraphRAG/README.md

 chunks = await splitter.run(text=document_text)
 ```

+The `chunk_overlap` parameter is important - it ensures that information at chunk boundaries isn't lost by including some text from the previous chunk.

 ### Creating Vector Indexes in Neo4j

 Neo4j stores embeddings as node properties and uses vector indexes for fast similarity search: